smartcontractkit/chainlink-testing-framework/tools/README.md

 Here are some QoL tools used by the framework.

-## `chainlink_nodes`

-Contains necessary resources to deploy a local chainlink node cluster.
-Hoping to strip this out in the coming times.

 ## `compile_contracts.py`

 A proof of concept script to conveniently compile solidity source and generate golang bindings.